Contrary to the Thomas Wolfe novel, you can go home again. Just ask Tommy Castro.

 “That’s the band probably the most influential band to me and that’s why it’s part of the reason I sound the way I do,” Castro said.
 “Elvin and I have different styles but one of the things that he did that I always thought was the greatest sound ever is that he combines blues, R&B and soul music.

 “That’s the first time I’ve ever seen anybody do that and it just seems so natural and fun.
 Going to an Elvin Bishop show was the happiest I’ve ever been.”

 Castro’s affection for soul no doubt is why his band has had a horn section for most of his career.
 However, the previous two Tommy Castro and the Painkillers albums do not include horns.
 For its live shows, the band now only uses horns for its Legendary Rhythm & Blues Revue and performances on the blues cruise.

 Castro said he has brought back horns on some of the songs on “Stomping Ground.”

 “I’m not against horns,” he said.
 “It’s just as a regular diet I’m off of the big band with horns.”

-“Stomping Ground,” which is in the mixing process, was recorded at Kid Andersen’s Greaseland Studio in San Jose.
-It will be released on Alligator Records, his fifth since joining the Chicago label in 2009.
+“Stomping Ground” was recorded at Kid Andersen’s Greaseland Studio in San Jose.
+Guest artists include Charlie Musselwhite (harmonica, vocals), Mike Zito (guitar, vocals), Danielle Nicole (vocals) and David Hidalgo (guitar, vocals).
+It was released on Alligator Records, his fifth since joining the Chicago label in 2009.

 For accolades, Castro’s greatest year was 2010 when he won Blues Music Awards for Blues Male Artist of the Year, Contemporary Blues Album of the Year, B.B.
 King Entertainer of the Year, and with his band, Band of the Year.
 His last album, “Method to My Madness,” received a BMA nomination in 2015.